Updated: December 2020

 - 1 C mini chocolate chips

-Mix together the softened cream cheese, 2 eggs, powdered sugar and cocoa until totally combined and creamy .
+- Mix together the softened cream cheese, 2 eggs, powdered sugar and cocoa until totally combined and creamy .
 Pour the mixture evenly on top of the crust base and sprinkle with the chocolate chips.
-Bake for 45 minutes.
+Bake for 35-45 minutes until set.

 Tips and Stuff: